FinanceAndrew/CSC1401-Assignment-2/README.md

 8. To make the Shopping Cart System user-friendly, HomewareCity also expects the program to display some statistic information:

-i.
-The total amount for ordered items in the shopping cart;
+* The total amount for ordered items in the shopping cart;
-ii.
-The average cost per item in the cart;
+* The average cost per item in the cart;
-iii.
-The most expensive product item;
+* The most expensive product item;
-iv.
-The least expensive product item.
+* The least expensive product item.

-# Requirements Requirements
+# Requirements
 These requirements are in conjunction to the steps above.

 You need to create two arrays – one to store the product code of ordered products (namely